dazzle-php/event/README.md

 $> vendor/bin/phpunit -d memory_limit=1024M
 ```

+## Versioning

+Versioning of Dazzle libraries is being shared between all packages included in [Dazzle Project](https://github.com/dazzle-php/dazzle).
+That means the releases are being made concurrently for all of them.
+On one hand this might lead to "empty" releases for some packages at times, but don't worry.
+In the end it is far much easier for contributors to maintain and -- what's the most important -- much more straight-forward for users to understand the compatibility and inter-operability of the packages.

 ## Contributing

 Thank you for considering contributing to this repository!
 The contribution guide can be found in the [contribution tips](https://github.com/dazzle-php/event/blob/master/CONTRIBUTING.md).
 Open tickets can be found in [issues section](https://github.com/dazzle-php/event/issues).
 To contact the author(s) see the information attached in [composer.json](https://github.com/dazzle-php/event/blob/master/composer.json) file.